clvrmktg/xps/content/services/freight-forwarding/index.md

 - **Cross-Border & Transshipment Solutions**
   Need to route through U.S. or Caribbean hubs?
 We handle transshipment logistics to optimize speed and cost.
 """
+image = "nassau-container-port-loading-vessel-vessel.jpg"
+alt = "Nassau Container Port vessel loading"

 [why]
-title = "Why Businesses Choose XPS" content = """
-Freight forwarding is more than moving cargo—it’s about confidence in your supply chain.
+title = "Why Businesses Choose XPS" content = """Freight forwarding is more than moving cargo—it’s about confidence in your supply chain.
 Here’s what sets us apart:

 - **Regional Expertise**
   Deep knowledge of Caribbean, U.S., and Latin American freight corridors.